adithya-adee/my-os-config/README.md

-This is my nixos configuration file for my Asus Vivobook (intel evo 12500H)
+These are my operating system configuration files for the Linux system on my Asus Vivobook (Intel EVO 12500H).